Lubrum/Data_Analysis-Technical-Drawing/README.md

 # Fourth Part - Dataset 1 - Data Visualization

-We will create separated boxplots and violin plots analysing students final grade for each discipline and for each possible dimension (years, semesters, courses and classes), considering all samples and samples without the dropout students.
+I will create separated boxplots and violin plots analysing students final grade for each discipline and for each possible dimension (years, semesters, courses and classes), considering all samples and samples without the dropout students.

 ```R
 # Are there relevant differences in the final grade between the graduation courses?
 (Technical Drawing I)